Unified Micromechanics Theory of Composites: Introduction

 The representative volume element (RVE) is crucial for accurately predicting the macroscopic properties of heterogeneous materials.
 The correct RVE size ensures proper representation of microstructural heterogeneity while avoiding boundary or size effects.
-Hill's classical definition \cite{Hill`1963} requires macroscopically homogeneous boundary conditions and defines the effective behavior with a tensor of moduli.
+Hill's classical definition \cite{Hill1963} requires macroscopically homogeneous boundary conditions and defines the effective behavior with a tensor of moduli.
 RVE size determination involves balancing the capture of microstructural heterogeneities with scale separation, achieved when $a\ll \Lambda\ll L$ (see Subsection 2.3 for details).
 The smallest size at which properties stabilize is the appropriate RVE.
-The concept of statistically equivalent representative volume element (SERVE) uses image-based modeling to generate accurate computational domains, with further details found in \cite{Bargmann`et`2018}, \cite{Kanit`et`2003}, \cite{Matous`et`2017}, \cite{Moumen`et`2021}, \cite{Ostoja`et`2016}, and others.
+The concept of statistically equivalent representative volume element (SERVE) uses image-based modeling to generate accurate computational domains, with further details found in \cite{{Bargmannet2018},{Kanitet2003},{Matouset2017},{Moumenet2021},{Ostojaet2016}}, and others.
 When the scale separation hypothesis is violated, statistically homogeneous fields no longer apply, leading to nonlocal coupling between stress and strain averages, mediated by a tensorial kernel.
 This requires using an effective elastic operator in integral form.
 Nonlocal operators include strongly nonlocal methods (strain type and displacement type, peridynamics) and weakly nonlocal models like strain- or stress-gradient methods.
 Micromechanics helps bridge coupled scales governed by nonlocal constitutive equations.
-Instead of classical effective moduli \cite{Hill`1963}, effective nonlocal operators, often in integral or differential form, are required, prompting a redefinition of the representative volume element (RVE).
-This applies to both random (\cite{Drugan`2000}, \cite{Drugan`2003}, \cite{Drugan`W`1996}) and periodic (\cite{Ameen`et`2018}, \cite{Kouznetsova`et`2004a}, \cite{Kouznetsova`et`2004b}, \cite{Smyshlyaev`C`2000}) composites.
+Instead of classical effective moduli \cite{Hill1963}, effective nonlocal operators, often in integral or differential form, are required, prompting a redefinition of the representative volume element (RVE).
+This applies to both random (\cite{{Drugan2000},{Drugan2003},{DruganW1996}}) and periodic (\cite{{Ameenet2018},{Kouznetsovaet2004a},{Kouznetsovaet2004b},{SmyshlyaevC2000}}) composites.
 The RVE concept is crucial for analyzing nonlocal effects from inhomogeneous fields, material nonlocality, and inclusion interactions.